-The best beginner’s routine
+The best beginner’s routine step-by-step

 Cleansing is the base for the rest of your routine.
 It removes dirt, grime and oils form the day so your skin is ready to receive treatment and moisturisation.
 It comes first so that everything you put on your skin afterwards goes onto a clean fresh face.
 Your cleanser can be creamy, foaming or even a micellar water like I use.
 It shouldn’t be expensive and full of active ingredients that will just get washed down the drain, nor should it be highly foaming and make your skin feel squeaky clean.
 Just the most basic, creamy cleanser works best for most people.

 ‘Actives’ refers to the active nature of the ingredients that interact with your skin.
 To choose the right products, you first must determine what your major concerns are.

 Common treatment steps include: